mne-tools/mne-python/doc/source/manual/AppReleaseNotes.rst

-This new utility extracts epochs from a raw data file, applies a bandpass filter to them and outputs them in a format convenient for processing in Matlab, see Section 9.14.
+This new utility extracts epochs from a raw data file, applies a bandpass filter to them and outputs them in a format convenient for processing in Matlab, see :ref:`BEHFIDCB`.

 mne_analyze
 ===========